Rescoring Sequence-to-Sequence Models for Text Line Recognition with CTC-Prefixes: Methods

 Similar to current approaches, we propose a network architecture that is comprised of three basic components (see Figure~\ref{fig:network-architecture}): a visual backbone that extracts high-level features with a limited receptive field, an encoder that can learn context, and a decoder that transcribes the features into characters.
 The backbone comprises three convolutional layers and two max-pooling layers which subsample the (rescaled) original line image with a dimension of $64\times W \times 1$ to a feature map of $4\times \frac{W}{8} \times 64$.
 The final output is height-concatenated to a dimension of $\frac{W}{8}\times 256$.
 The encoder consists of three stacked bidirectional \ac{LSTM}-layers, each with 256 hidden nodes and a dropout rate of 0.5.

 The Transformer decoder first applies a trainable embedding layer on the history of characters, and then adds sinusoidal absolute positional encoding to enable the attention modules to learn the order of characters.
 Note, that no additional positional encoding is applied to the outputs of the encoder since it is learned autonomously.
-Afterwards, to learn long range dependencies between the decoder features, a self-attention module, and to couple the textual with the visual features, a mutual-attention module are applied.
-Last, a \ac{PFF} layer is applied.
+Afterwards, to learn long range dependencies between the decoder features, a self-attention module, and to couple the textual with the visual features, a mutual-attention module are applied, each with 8 heads and 512 nodes.
+Last, a \ac{PFF} layer with an output dimension of 256 is applied.
 Two blocks each consisting of one self-attention, one mutual-attention, and one \ac{PFF} are stacked to form the final output.
 Ultimately, a dense layer maps the features to the alphabet size $|A|+1$ (including the \ac{EOS}-token).

 Each \ac{MHA} requires three inputs, a query $Q$, key $K$, and value $V$, whereby the output $Y$ is computed as

 where $f$ is the number of features, $i$ is the $i$-th entry of each matrix, and $Q',K',V'$ are obtained by three independent linear transformations using the matrices $W_Q, W_K, W_V$.
 Several so-called attention heads using different transformations are computed in parallel and concatenated afterwards.
 In a self-attention module, all inputs are identical: $Q\equiv K\equiv V$.